siruthaya/ai-case-study/README.md

 ## Recommendations

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)
+Most of these companies are focused on B2B and support the large coporations.
+I would adivse them to open up channels for individuals and specially the marigilized to get support directly.
 * Why do you think that offering this product or service would benefit the company?
+  The direct support to people and the society in genaral will bring more confidence in people to try their product.
 * What technologies would this additional product or service utilize?
+  It doesn't require any special technologies and infrasturcre instead the company just have to expand to individuals.
 * Why are these technologies appropriate for your solution?
+*   THe existing technologies will support the new idea with small increase in support personel.
+*
 ## References
 https://genesistherapeutics.ai/
 https://www.businesswire.com/news/home/20230821419353/en/Genesis-Therapeutics-Closes-Oversubscribed-200-Million-Series-B